Pyramidal and extrapyramidal cerebral palsy refer to the location of damage to the brain.

 1) Dyskinetic Cerebral Palsy

-Dyskinetic cerebral palsy is caused by damage to the basal ganglia.
-This area of the brain is often associated with facilitating and executing movements.
+Dyskinetic cerebral palsy is caused by damage to the basal ganglia and/or the thalamus.
+These areas of the brain are often associated with facilitating and executing movements.

 Therefore, individuals with dyskinetic CP may experience involuntary movements.

 Dyskinetic cerebral palsy typically involves two major movement disorders: dystonia and choreoathetosis.
 They’re often present at the same time but can also occur separately.

 Dystonia is characterized by repetitive, twisting movements and abnormal postures due to involuntary muscle contractions.

 Choreoathetosis is characterized by continuous writhing or jerky movements due to involuntary fluctuations between high and low muscle tone.

 Typically, these uncontrollable movements worsen under stress and when trying to purposefully move, however they improve when relaxed or sleeping.

 2) Ataxic Cerebral Palsy

 Ataxic cerebral palsy is the rarest type of CP, making up about 5% of all CP cases.